Akshaya Tritiya, festival of “the never diminishing”

 In Odisha annual construction of the great chariots for the Puri Rath Yatra festivities begin on Akshay Tritiya day.

-The main street in Puri, begins to get stalls on the sides where new wheels and structural parts of the ratha are constructed and assembled.
-It is a great effort and a festive site with a flow of devotion to the great Lord Jagannath of Puri.
-Did you know the English word “Juggernaut” has origin in the ratha of Lord Jagannath?
-It means a “literal or metaphorical force regarded as merciless, destructive, and unstoppable.
-This usage originated in the mid-nineteenth century.”
+The main street in Puri comes alive as vibrant stalls line its sides, where artisans craft new wheels and structural parts for the grand ratha of Lord Jagannath.
+This bustling activity is both a monumental effort and a festive celebration, brimming with devotion for the revered deity.
+Interestingly, the English word “Juggernaut” traces its origin to the mighty ratha of Lord Jagannath.
+It signifies a “literal or metaphorical force regarded as merciless, destructive, and unstoppable,” a term that first emerged in the mid-nineteenth century.